The Paleolithic Continuity Paradigm for the Origins of Indo-European Languages

 Linguist (University of Genova)

-10.7.1993 M.A. at Milan University, Faculty of Humanities (Degree Thesis in Indo-European Linguistics on Continental Celtic lexicon).
-1997 PhD in Classical and Comparative Philology at Milan and Verona Universities (Doctoral Dissertation in Indo-European Linguistics on Ancient Celtic compound place and tribal names).
-1997-1999 Post-Doctoral course in Anatolian Linguistics at Pavia University.
-Since 1.11.1999 Research Fellow for Comparative Linguistics at Genoa University, Faculty of Mediaeval and Modern Philologies.
-Lifetime Member of the Society for Indo-European Studies (since 1996) and Friends and Alumni of Indo-European Studies - University of California at Los Angeles (since 2003).
-Founding Member of the Austrian Society for Name Studies (1997) and of the Genoa Association for Vedic and Pāṇini Studies (2001).
-Member of: International Institute for Ligurian Studies (1997), Milan Linguistic Circle (1998), Institute of Alpine Lombard Dialectology and Ethnography (2002), European Society for Celtic Studies (2009).
-Research focus: Indo-European Homeland debate; geographical distribution, territorial institutions and name inventory of mainly non-classical peoples and tribes in ancient Europe and Mediterranean basin, Near and Middle East, Central and South Asia since Indo-European origins to early Imperialism.
-Publication focus: Indo-European etymologies with special emphasis on Celtic words and names.
-Provisional results: reconstruction of a possible Proto-Germanic source of Tacitus’ Germany (2007); exploitation of Romance place-names of Celtic origin as proof of the presence of Proto-Indo-European dialects in Cisalpine Gaul (2006, 2007, 2008, 2009); Indo-European, Celtic etymologies of Old Ligurian names (2006, 2009); Indo-European affiliation of the ‘Mediterranean’ lexical layer (2006, 2008, 2009).
+Assistant Professor in Comparative Linguistics.
+PhD in Classical and Comparative Philology (Milan and Verona Universities, 1993); Post-Doctoral course in Anatolian Linguistics (Pavia University, 1997-1999); Lifetime Member of the Society for Indo-European Studies (since 1996); Friends and Alumni of Indo-European Studies - University of California at Los Angeles (since 2003); Founding Member of the Austrian Society for Name Studies (1997) and of the Genoa Association for Vedic and Pāṇini Studies (2001); member of various International Linguistic Associations.
+His research focuses on Indo-European Homeland debate, geographical distribution and territorial institutions of peoples and tribes in ancient Europe and Mediterranean basin, Near and Middle East, Central and South Asia, Indo-European etymologies with special emphasis on Celtic words and names, Romance place-names of Celtic origin as proof of the presence of Proto-Indo-European dialects in Cisalpine Gaul, Indo-European and Celtic etymologies of Old Ligurian names, and Indo-European affiliation of the ‘Mediterranean' lexical layer.

 Franco Cavazza